gsrohde/betydbdoc-dataentry/Finding Published Data.md

 ###  Finding a citation in Mendeley

 To find a citation in Mendeley, go to the project folder.
-Group folders and personnel are listed in table 1.
-By default, data entry technicians should enter data from papers which have been indicated by a yellow star and in the order that they were added to the list.
+By default, data entry technicians should enter data from papers which have been indicated by a yellow star and in the order that they were added to the list. \
 Information and data to be collected from a paper can be found under the 'Notes' tab and in highlighted sections of the paper.

 <a id="Section 3"></a>